 Reactive audits are done when fraud is suspected during mergers, acquisitions, fundraising, or capital expenditure.
 You wouldn’t have to conduct a reactive audit if proactive audits are done every now and then.

 #2 Find the scope of the contract audit

-See if you are auditing your entire contract or specific sections of the agreement.
+Check whether you need to audit the entire contract or specific sections of the agreement.
 Are you examining certain contract types or complete portfolios?
 This information helps you set the scope of the contract audit.

-There is an element of anxiety involved in auditing by any standard.
-So, finding the right time to conduct one is in your best interest.
-It is imperative to remember that more comprehensive contract audits require extensive and special attention.
-Getting one performed during tax season or other similar occasions should be your last resort.
+Finding the right time to conduct a contract audit is in your best interest because more comprehensive contract audits require extensive and special attention.
+Conducting an audit during the tax season or other similar occasions should be your last resort.

 #4 Clearly state your goal

 Audits can be time-consuming.
 So, knowing what you would like to accomplish at the end of auditing thousands of contracts is essential.
-Moreover, companies have a variety of reasons to push for contract audits - control costs, improve the quality of contracts, and drive process efficiency.
+Companies have a variety of reasons to conduct contract audits: control costs, improve the quality of contracts, drive process efficiency, etc.